developersdo/empleo-dot-net/README.md

 * Use Case definitions (What should do the app?).
 * Basics MVC structure.
 * Entity Framework [Code-First](http://www.entityframeworktutorial.net/code-first/what-is-code-first.aspx)
-* Viewmodals and Views Rendering
+* Viewmodels and Views Rendering
 * Security Layer

 ### State 2 - Refactorings